 Perhaps the biggest question regarding the future of Shopify is whether it’ll be able to overcome eCommerce monolith Amazon, which controls a whopping 37% of US eCommerce.
 Shopify, by comparison, has 5%, although the Canadian firm is growing at a rapid rate, with an average CAGR of more than 50% in 2020.

-While the company isn’t exactly on the warpath, it’s fair to say that most people watching the eCommerce space see Shopify as the good guy who wants small business to thrive, and Amazon as the impersonal monopoly that wants everyone to conform to its rules so it can benefit off the back of their hard work.
+While Shopify isn’t on the warpath, most people see Shopify as the good guy who wants small businesses to thrive.
+Amazon, in contrast, is the impersonal monopoly that wants everyone to conform to its rules to gain benefits.

 Amazon’s dominance over the eCommerce space is taken for granted now - it could come undone.